 Don Armando’s icaros are sang mostly in Quichua, or in a mixture of Quichua and Spanish.
 During the Ayahuasca ceremony he smokes two Mapacho (Nicotiana rustica/Nicotiana tabacum) cigars at once, to invoke and summon the genios (mother spirits) of the shamanic medicine, and the spirits of the Palos Maestros (master trees), inviting them to the ritual to share Ayahuasca with them.

 You may complement your Ayahuasca, healing diet, or shamanic plant dieta or apprenticeship retreat, with a San Pedro ceremony with Don Armando.
 Or else, for those who wish to do a more in-depth work with San Pedro, the legendary Cactus of the Four Winds, we also offer a full 8 days/7 nights San Pedro retreat with him (which includes 4 San Pedro, 2 Ayahuasca, 1 Camalonga and 1 smoked Toè ceremonies).

-* Disclaimer: Please note that the traditional use of Coca leaves (whether fresh or dry) for shamanic, medicinal (including to treat/prevent altitude sickness) and religious rituals (including divination) is 100% legal in Peru.
+Please note that the traditional use of Coca leaves (whether fresh or dry) for shamanic, medicinal (including to treat/prevent altitude sickness) and religious rituals (including divination) is 100% legal in Peru.
 However, in most part of the Western hemisphere possession and use of the plant is restricted.
-Any other use of the Coca plant at the retreat other than for the performance of live rituals (for instance, when invoking its wisdom and healing powers), for the preparation of the Ayahuasca brew, and for the making of the concentrated brew of master trees by the shaman, will not be contemplated and authorized.
+Any other use of the Coca plant at the retreat other than for the performance of live shamanic rituals (for instance, when invoking the wisdom and healing powers of the plant), for the preparation of the Ayahuasca brew, and/or for the concentrated brew of master trees by the shaman, will not be contemplated and authorized.